 Thank you for your interest in recruiting at the University of West Florida (UWF)!
 UWF offers over 70 undergraduate and graduate degree programs, and Community & Employer Engagement is here to assist you in connecting with our students and alumni and building your brand on campus.

 UWF Community & Employer Engagement offers a variety of programs to help employers find the right employee.
 Our comprehensive, centralized Career Development & Community Engagement office works with UWF’s five academic colleges, more than 13,000 students, as well as our alumni to assist organizations in finding the right “fit” for their positions.

-- Post Positions - Handshake is an online database allowing employers to post positions (full-time, part-time, seasonal, internships, volunteer, Co-Op), schedule on-campus interviews, and register for career events.
+- Post Positions - Handshake is an online database allowing employers to post positions (full-time, part-time, seasonal, internships, volunteer, Co-Op), and register for career events.
 Open positions will only be posted through our Handshake system and are available to students/alumni 24 hours a day.
 Students can send their resumes directly to you via their Handshake account.
 Registration and postings are absolutely free!
 Visit the Handshake at UWF website for more information.

 Handshake at UWF

 Once you create your profile, career services will activate your account so you can post jobs and register for events. accounts are activated during regular business hours.

 - Attend a Recruiting Event - UWF Community & Employer Engagement hosts a variety of career fairs and events every fall and spring semester.
 These events are open to all majors and disciplines and are a great way for students to network with recruiters from a variety of industries.
 For a list of upcoming events, visit the Events Page.